Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

 Crumble is a traditional English dessert that appeared during World War II.
-At that time, when food was as precious as gold, housewives sought simple ways to prepare delicious dishes with minimal ingredients.
-Crumble became the perfect solution: a filling of fresh fruits was covered with a crumbly shortcrust pastry, creating a crispy crust.
+At a time when food was as precious as gold, housewives sought simple ways to prepare delicious dishes with a minimum of ingredients.
+Crumble became the perfect solution: a filling of fresh fruit was covered with a sandy crumb dough, creating a crispy crust.
 Despite its modesty, crumble quickly became popular and remains a favorite dessert to this day.

-Time required: up to 1 hour Difficulty: 2 out of 5 Cost of ingredients: average (may rise to “above average” if made with out-of-season fruits)
+Time required: up to 1 hour Difficulty: 2 out of 5 Cost of ingredients: average (may become “above average” if made with out-of-season fruits)

 We will need: